acrolinx/acrolinx-proxy-sample/java/servlet/README.md

 cp target/proxySample.war <WEBCONTAINER>/webapps/
 ```

-To test the connection to Acrolinx, test one of the rest calls.
+### To test the proxy connection to Acrolinx, test one of the rest calls.
 If you open `http://<WEBCONTAINER>/proxySample/proxy/iq/services/rest/registry/knownServiceNames`, like [http://localhost:8080/proxySample/proxy/iq/services/rest/registry/knownServiceNames](http://localhost:8080/proxySample/proxy/iq/services/rest/registry/knownServiceNames) you should see a result like:

 ```